 - Season shrimp with salt and pepper.
 Heat oil a large pan.
 To the hot pan, add the shrimp.
 Cook over medium heat until no longer pink (about 2 minutes).
 Toss shrimp with about a tablespoon of the sauce; set aside.

 - Divide rice between 4 bowls.

-- Top with shrimp, edamame, cucumber, tomatoes, cabbage/slaw, avocado and scallions.
+- Top with shrimp, edamame, cucumber, tomatoes, cabbage/slaw, carrots, avocado and scallions.
 Drizzle with a generous spoonful of the sauce and a sprinkle of sesame seeds, if you like!
 Serve immediately.